ByKsTv/Everything/Flights/README.md

 If you buy tickets for more than 1 passanger you dont need to reserve seats (?)
-If you want to change seats - use the first party airline website Don't buy tickets that are near the aile or bathroom
+If you want to change seats - use the first party airline website Don't buy tickets that are near the aile or bathroom Application for compensation and reimbursement of expenses if your flight was cancelled or delayed

 ## Hotels